-- 1.1 The purpose of the Viability Study is to appraise the viability of Bassetlaw District Council's Local Plan in terms of the impact of its policies on the economic viability of the development expected to be delivered during the Plan period .
+1.1 The purpose of the Viability Study is to assess the impact of proposed policies in the Bassetlaw Local Plan to determine the future level of appropriate Community Infrastructure Charges, to ensure the overall viability of the Plan and deliverability of new development over the plan period.
 The study considers policies that might affect the cost and value of development (e.g. Affordable Housing and Design and Construction Standards) in addition to the potential to accommodate Community Infrastructure Levy Charges.
-The area covered by the study is the Bassetlaw District Council administrative area. - 1.2 Section 173 of the National Planning Policy Framework requires that plans should be deliverable ensuring that obligations and policy burdens do not threaten the viability of the developments identified in the plan.
-An assessment of the costs and values of each category of development is therefore required to consider whether they will yield competitive returns to a willing land owner and willing developer thus enabling the identified development to proceed. - 1.3 The study also includes an assessment of the ability of different categories of development within the Local Plan area to make infrastructure contributions via a Community Infrastructure Levy (having taken account of the cost impacts of Affordable Housing delivery and other relevant policies).
+The area covered by the study is the Bassetlaw District Council administrative area.

+1.2 Para 34 of the National Planning Policy Framework 2018 requires that plans should set out Affordable Housing and Infrastructure contributions expected from development but ensure that the level of these contributions does not undermine deliverability of development.
+An assessment of the costs and values of each category of development is therefore required to consider whether they will yield competitive returns to a willing land owner and willing developer thus enabling the identified development to proceed.

+1.3 The study includes specific assessment of the ability of different categories of development within the Local Plan area to make infrastructure contributions via a Community Infrastructure Levy (having taken account of the cost impacts of Affordable Housing delivery and other relevant policies).
 If there is any additional return beyond these reasonable allowances then this is the margin available to make CIL contributions.
 This information is provided to enable the Council to make informed decisions on the scope for review of its existing Community Infrastructure Levy Charging Schedule.